 - New Jersey requires all plans to provide full-year coverage, comprehensive benefits, and be guaranteed-issue and guaranteed-renewable.

-- New Jersey regulators have cautioned that expanding short-term plans in other states will ultimately be detrimental for consumers.
+- Regulators have cautioned that expanding short-term health insurance in other states will ultimately be detrimental for consumers.

-In April 2018, after the Trump Administration had proposed new rules to change the federal definition of “short-term, limited duration” (rules that have since been finalized), the New Jersey Department of Banking and Insurance submitted comments noting that short-term plans have not been sold in New Jersey for 25 years, and clarifying that the state’s ban on short-term plans would continue, regardless of any changes at the federal level.
+In April 2018, after the Trump Administration had proposed new rules to change the federal definition of “short-term, limited-duration” (rules that were subsequently finalized), the New Jersey Department of Banking and Insurance submitted comments noting that short-term plans have not been sold in New Jersey for 25 years, and clarifying that the state’s ban on short-term plans would continue, regardless of any changes at the federal level.

-New Jersey’s acting insurance commissioner also cautioned that expanding access to short-term plans in other states would ultimately be detrimental to consumers.
-The comments noted that the coverage offered by short-term plans is inferior to the coverage offered in the ACA-compliant market (and in New Jersey’s state-regulated market), results in adverse selection for more comprehensive plans, and could ultimately lead to insurers withdrawing from the ACA-compliant market in states that allow short-term health insurance plans.
+New Jersey’s acting insurance commissioner cautioned that expanding access to short-term plans in other states would ultimately be detrimental to consumers.
+The comments noted that the coverage offered by short-term plans is inferior to the coverage offered in the ACA-compliant market (and in New Jersey’s state-regulated market), results in adverse selection for more comprehensive plans, and could ultimately lead to more costly premiums and insurers withdrawing from the ACA-compliant market in states that allow short-term health insurance plans.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.